 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-If you have ever wanted to grow your vegetables organically, this information will help you.
+If you have ever wanted to grow your vegetables organically, learning how to use plants for organic pest control is a blessing!
 One of the things you need to do is to select plants for your garden that will help control insect pests.

 Certain plants contain properties that either invite beneficial insects or repel harmful insects.
 Beneficial insects prey on pests that cause damage in the garden.
 Ladybugs and praying mantis are good examples of beneficial bugs.

-Using plants for Pest Control not only cuts down on your workload, but it also reduces or eliminates the amount of insecticides that you use in your garden.
+Using plants for organic pest control not only cuts down on your workload, but it also reduces or eliminates the number of insecticides that you use in your garden.
 And fewer insecticides means more good bugs, which in turn means more help in controlling bad bugs.
 It’s called Companion Planting.